agovindu21/UCSD-EnrollAI/README.md

 - Analyzes historical enrollment data
 - User-friendly command-line interface

-## Analysis.py
+## Report.py

+- Provides the theoretical justification for this project
-- Provides all the code to mine & explore the data, train the model, and evaluate the model's performance
+- All the code to mine & explore the data, train the model, and evaluate the model's performance
 - Includes various visualizations along this process

 ## Getting Started